9 Neurotransmitter Synthesis and Storage

 Glutamate is then used to synthesize GABA, another amino acid transmitter and the primary inhibitory neurotransmitter in the brain.
 In the presynaptic terminal, glutamate is converted into GABA via the enzyme glutamic acid decarboxylase, which like the other synthesis pathways is the rate-limiting step.
 GABA is packaged into vesicles for storage in the terminal via the vesicular inhibitory amino acid transporter.

 Figure 9.4.
-GABA is synthesized from glutamate by glutamic acid decarboxylase, the rate-limiting step in the pathway.
-GABA is then packaged into vesicles by vesicular inhibitory amino acid transporter.
-‘GABA Synthesis’ by Casey Henley is licensed under a Creative Commons Attribution Non-Commercial Share-Alike (CC BY-NC-SA) 4.0 International License.
+GABA synthesis and storage.
+Glutamic acid decarboxylase (GAD) converts glutamate into GABA, the rate-limiting step in the pathway.
+GABA is packaged into vesicles by the vesicular inhibitory amino acid transporter (VIAAT).
+‘GABA Synthesis’ by Casey L. Henley (CC-BY-NC-SA).
+View detailed alternative text.

 Glycine